basstabs/parametrizer/Readme.md

-# Parametrizer
+# parametrizer
 A simple, safe crate for parsing properly-formatted math strings which represent parametric functions into Rust functions that compute them.
+Ported from an earlier version for Javascript.

 ### Example Usage